yagena/yagena.github.io/_pages/about.md

 My Research
 ------
 I am a theoretical economist with strong interests in applications.
 My research primarily focuses on Game Theory, Industrial Organization, and Market Design.
-I have published papers in leading economics journals, including American Economic Review , American Economic Journal, and RAND Journal of Economics, as well as great journals in other fields such as AAMAS, Artificial Intelligence, and Scientific Reports.
+I have published papers in leading economics journals, including [American Economic Review](https://www.aeaweb.org/journals/aer), American Economic Journal: Microeconomics, and RAND Journal of Economics, as well as great journals in other fields such as AAMAS, Artificial Intelligence, and Scientific Reports.

 What's New?
 ------